Lexsek/Cracking/enigmagroup.org/7/notes.md

 ### First look

-The file App7.exe is a C++ cracking compiled with MingWin32 v4.9.9.1 as shown by CFF Explorer.
+The file App7.exe is a C++ PE32 executable cracking compiled with MingWin32 v4.9.9.1 as shown by CFF Explorer.

 ![alt text](images/image1.png)